rerun1/palindrome/README.md

-#### New Project
+#### Form to check if a word is a palindrome
 #### _**by Suzi Rubino — **_
 <br>

 ## Description
+A palindrome is any word, phrase, number, or other sequence of characters which reads the same backward or forward.
+Web page identifies whether or not a user inputted word is a palindrome.

+Code works on a string of words.
+For example: "Hello olleH" is a palindrome by this page's definition.

 <br>

 ## Objectives
-- [] JavaScript business logic and user interface logic are separate.
+- [x] JavaScript business logic and user interface logic are separate.
-- [] Variable names are descriptive and use lower camel case (e.g. myVariableExample).
+- [x] Variable names are descriptive and use lower camel case (e.g. myVariableExample).
-- [] Code is clean, well-refactored, and easy-to-read.
+- [x] Code is clean, well-refactored, and easy-to-read.
 This includes correct indendation, spacing, and including only necessary comments and debugging tools.
-- [] Application implements a for loop and works as expected.
+- [x] Application implements a for loop and works as expected.
 All previous objectives have been met.
-- [] Project is broken down into "plain English" specs, listed in README.
+- [x] Project is broken down into "plain English" specs, listed in README.
-- [] Project is in a presentable, portfolio-quality state.
+- [x] Project is in a presentable, portfolio-quality state.
 - [] Practice styling with imagery

 <br>